ryantakeuchi/zero-to-concourseci/README.md

 There is a lot of cli tools required for a platform operator.
 To make this easier there is a Docker container, [aussielunix/boshtoolkit](https://hub.docker.com/r/aussielunix/boshtoolkit/), with all the tools required.

+* Startup the Docker container and configure the aws cli with some (temporary) admin IAM credentials.
 ```bash
 docker run -it --rm --user $(id -u):$(id -g) -v $(pwd):/workspace aussielunix/boshtoolkit /bin/bash
 aws configure